jameshughes89/cs101/site/topics/functions/functions.rst

     ``return``ing the final value, it just ``prints`` the value out within the function (just replace the final line with ``print(temp_in_fahrenheit)``).

-    Run the following and see if you can figure out why it is doing what it is doing
+    Run the following and see if you can figure out why it is doing what it is doing:
         * ``print(print_celsius_to_fahrenheit(20))``
         * ``print(celsius_to_fahrenheit(20))``
         * ``print_celsius_to_fahrenheit(20)``